-At this year’s Digital Summit, Mobilize CEO David Hersh gave a talk about where technology and data privacy are headed.
+At this year’s Digital Summit, Mobilize CEO David Hersh gave a talk about where technology and data privacy are headed in online communities.
 Within his presentation, he also talked about how the internet itself is changing, what that means for community engagement, and how to set the stage for success in your own organization.

 While the audio portion of David’s talk may not have come through as expected (🤦🏽♀️), the essence of his message was crisp, clear, and definitive: The future of technology is about utilizing data in order to deepen relationships and create more meaningful online communities.